AndrewJamesThomas/MarketReport/README.md

 You will also need to identify the associated SOC codes.
 Again, there are three typical ways of determining this: a) the O\*Net website (https://www.onetonline.org/) b) the CIP-SOC crosswalk provided by Lightcast c) keyword searches in Lightcast.
 The SOC codes will sometimes be useful for evaluating the labor market, but often times they are not terribly informative.

 ## Step 3: Run Lightcast report
 Login into EMSI/Lightcast (https://login.economicmodeling.com/login/login.php) and navigate to the "Program Develop & Review" module under the "program" subsection.
 Run the report using the selected CIP/SOC codes.
+When the report is completed save it, but do not export it as a pdf/word document.
+It will be easier to download the graphics individually.

 ## Step 4: Download CIP code data